Tff27/tff-blog/tff-blog/wwwroot/posts/unlock-the-power-of-observability-in-dot-net-7.md

 By the end of this post, you'll know how to:

-* Capture rich log data and centralize it for easy analysis using the built in ILogger interface
+* Capture rich log data and centralize it for easy analysis using the built-in ILogger interface
 * Implement custom metrics to monitor the performance of your applications
 * Use Distributed Tracing to get a complete view of how requests flow through your application and identify the root cause of performance issues